mdfranz/mdfranz/README.md

 # Hello There!

-I'm using this account again but a lot is over on [Gitlab](https://gitlab.com/mdfranz) also see my blog at [Medium](https://blog.mdfranz.com) and my [LinkedIn Page](https://www.linkedin.com/in/matthewdfranz/) and [gitlab commits](https://gitlab.com/users/mdfranz/activity)
+I'm using this account again, but a lot is over on [Gitlab](https://gitlab.com/mdfranz) also see my blog at [Medium](https://blog.mdfranz.com) or my [LinkedIn Page](https://www.linkedin.com/in/matthewdfranz/) and [gitlab commits](https://gitlab.com/users/mdfranz/activity) to see what I'm interested in over the years.

-I recently moved my personal notes called [cheetsheetz](https://github.com/mdfranz/cheetsheetz) here it has links and notes on a variety of tech topics.
+I recently moved my personal notes called [cheetsheetz](https://github.com/mdfranz/cheetsheetz) here it has links and notes on a variety of tech topics, also a good sense of where I travel.

 I don't speak at conferences I used to in the 2000's but [here](https://github.com/mdfranz/pubs) are some links to past public work in Security, Cloud, and ICS besides what is on my [blog](https://blog.mdfranz.com).